decryptofy/scarr/ARCHITECTURE.md

 ### `engines`

 This directory contains all available engines that SCARR currently supports.
 Engines are the main compute class of SCARR.
 Their main role is to contain the batch-wise algorthims that SCARR uses to compute results.
 Currently SCARR supports two kinds of Engines, leakage detection (i.e. SNR) and key extraction (i.e. CPA).
-The first is used as a metric to determine if an implementation is attackable.
-While the second is an attack to draw cryptographic keys out of said implementation.
-Any Engine reliant on metadata (i.e. ciphertext, keys, plaintext) for its computation requires the use of a member of the model_values class which passes back values based on said metadata and most times a model of some kind (i.e. Hamming Weight).
+The first is used as a metric to determine if an implementation is attackable, while the second is an attack to draw cryptographic keys out of said implementation.
+Any Engine reliant on metadata (i.e. ciphertext, keys, plaintext) for its computation requires the use of a member of the model_values class, which passes back values based on said metadata and, most times, a model of some kind (i.e. Hamming Weight).

 ### `model_values`